Noisy Computing of the Threshold Function: Detailed Proof of Theorem

 In this regime, we prove the converse using an approach called Le Cam's two points methods (see, e.g.~\cite{yu1997assouad}).
-We establish a more general result in the following proposition. \ziao{\begin{prop} For any variable-length algorithm for computing $\sfth_k(\mathbf{x})$ with the number of queries $M$ satisfying
+The proof is done by establishing the following proposition. \begin{proposition} For any variable-length algorithm for computing $\sfth_k(\mathbf{x})$ with the number of queries $M$ satisfying